 Boeing in the fourth quarter expects to begin major assembly work on the first 787-9 and complete most of the detailed design of the aircraft before year end as it moves to achieve first flight in mid-2013.
 The company has just released the first 25% of the detailed engineering drawings for the -9, which is due to enter service with Air New Zealand in early 2014, says Mark Jenks, VP for 787-9 development.
 From here, there will be “a fairly quick ramp-up” in releasing further detailed ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Key 787-9 Milestones Loom For Boeing In Fourth Quarter".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Key 787-9 Milestones Loom For Boeing In Fourth Quarter".